 Who should I speak to?

-Please contact our archivist, Joanne Halford, with any enquiries about archival collections.
-The archivist can answer brief enquiries but for more lengthy enquiries, researchers are advised to visit the archives or hire a professional researcher to visit on their behalf.
+Please contact our Archivist, Ewan O'Neill, with any enquiries about archival collections.
+The Archivist can answer brief enquiries but for more lengthy enquiries, researchers are advised to visit the archives or hire a professional researcher to visit on their behalf.

 Please note that all appointments must be booked in advance.